It also needs to be easy to construct in the classroom by students while costing less than $10 per student.

 Suri and Equinox assist your students in each stage of the scientific investigation.

 I used P5.js, developed by Lauren McCarthy, along with pure JS to build the interface.
 A Serial controller was used to send data from Arduino to processing.
 I also a helper parser to send float data through the serial controller.
-Read more about it in the Medium article below.
-In the article, I also explain the process of setting up P5.js with Arduino.
+The Serial Communicator only sends Byte values, hence I wrote this simple fix to read float values.

 We use the characters of Equinox and Suri to build a story which runs through the entire application.
 Students play the role of scientists who help the duo-superheroes to find the best material for their glove.

 At the same time, we cautiously design the guiding steps and provide contextual feedback which helps the students to easily navigate the investigation.